 - Windows Desktop Outlook’s Tasks module is still best if a Windows PC is your only to-do list device.
 It’s the best app on a PC if you want maximum email linkage and tons of customization ability.
 However there is no native smartphone app.
 It takes a bit of thought to use and so takes more study.

-- Things can also be used for MYN, and it has the unique advantage that you can still use drag and drop, even when set for MYN, which is a real plus; no other apps can do that.
+- Things is a fantastic app to use for MYN—it’s what I use these days—and it has the unique advantage that you can still use drag and drop, even when set for MYN, which is a real plus; no other apps can do that.
 This is a slick Apple-only app, with deep links to the Apple ecosystem, (but no browser version).
 It does not have as many project and collaboration features as Todoist, but it offers drag and drop email conversion with Mac mail apps.
+See this video course: https://www.michaellinenberger.com/MYN-Things/things-video-course.html

 - Toodledo is good for multi-device support (Mac, PC, phone).
 It has nearly unlimited customization potential—the most features of any tasks app—and the most MYN presets of all apps.
 It is a bit harder to learn and it’s a bit dated in appearance.
 The iPhone app is currently under fresh development.